 (1) state that the CAA proposes to make or confirm the order and state its effect4;

-(2) state the duty5 or licence condition6 with which the order is intended to secure compliance, the acts or omissions which the CAA thinks constitute, or would constitute, contraventions of the duty or condition,
+(2) state the duty5 or licence condition6 with which the order is intended to secure compliance, the acts or omissions which the CAA thinks constitute, or would constitute,

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.